nextcloud/documentation/developer_manual/digging_deeper/search.rst

         }
     }

-The method ``getId`` returns a string idenfier of the registered provider.
+The method ``getId`` returns a string identifier of the registered provider.
 It has to be globally unique, hence must not conflict with any other apps.
-Therefore it's advised to use just the app ID (e.g. ``mail``) as ID or an ID that is prefixed with the app id, like ``mail_recipients``.
+Therefore it's advised to use just the app ID (e.g. ``mail``) as ID or an ID that is prefixed with the app id, like ``mail_recipients``. ``getName`` is a translated name for your search results.

+The ``getOrder`` method returns the order of the provider for the current page.
+With the route parameter you can check if the route is from your app and in that case use a negative value.
+Otherwise your app should use a value around 50.

 The method ``search`` transforms a search request into a search result.